What statistics are available

 Standard International Trade Classification (SITC) can be applied, inter alia, to examine the break-down of Finnish imports and exports regarding a certain country.

 Classifications based on activity and main use of goods are mainly used to describe the structure and development of the trade as a whole.
-These classification systems include: CPA classification (Classification of Products by Activity), NACE classification (Nomenclature générale des Activités économiques dans les Communautés européennes) and MIG classification (Main Industrial Groupings).
+These classification systems include: CPA classification (Classification of Products by Activity), NACE classification (Nomenclature générale des Activités économiques dans les Communautés européennes), BEC (Classification by Broad Economic Categories) and MIG classification (Main Industrial Groupings).
 These classifications and correspondences between them are available on Eurostat's Internet Site.

 Transport statistics are produced according to commodity classes based on SITC and CSTE (Commodity Classification for Transport in Europe) classifications.
 Country concepts used in transport statistics are country of consignment and country of destination.
 Statistics are produced with breakdown into the following modes of transport: